Skip to main content

 Biodiversity · Water · Salmon

-Puget Sound is not just beautiful it is the economic and ecological backbone of this region.
-Its health affects fishing livelihoods, tourism, property values, and the quality of life that draws businesses and workers here.
-The decline of salmon runs, the degradation of shorelines, and increasing stormwater runoff are real, measurable problems with real, measurable solutions.
+Puget Sound is not just beautiful.
+It is the economic and ecological backbone of this region.
+Its health affects fishing livelihoods, tourism, property values.
+And the quality of life that draws businesses and workers here.
+The decline of salmon runs, degradation of shorelines, and increasing stormwater runoff.
+Are real measurable problems with real measurable solutions.

 Puget Sound Restoration Funding: Fully fund federal commitments to the Puget Sound Partnership and prioritize stormwater infrastructure investment.

 Transportation is Washington's largest source of carbon pollution.
-The 1st District covering Bellevue, Kirkland, Redmond, and surrounding communities is also one of the most congested corridors in the state.
+The 1st District stretching from Bellevue, Kirkland, and Redmond north through the Snohomish County.
+Communities of Bothell, Woodinville, Monroe, Marysville and Arlington.
+Covers some of the most congested corridors in the state.
+As well as rural and agricultural land.
 Reducing emissions here means building infrastructure that gives people real alternatives to sitting in traffic alone.

 Transit Investment: Support federal funding for Link Light Rail extensions and improved bus rapid transit connecting Eastside communities.